 The enforcement requirement of using a recommended charter party clause is detailed in Section 3.4, while the Sea Cargo Charter Clause itself and Data Collection Templates are available on the website.
-The Sea Cargo Charter's information flow process relies on data that shipowners are required to compute and report directly for where they are a signatory, or to signatories who are charterers, as stated in the recommended Sea Cargo Charter Clause.
+The Sea Cargo Charter's information flow process relies on data that owners are required to report to signatories as stated in the recommended Sea Cargo Charter Clause.